REHABILITATION

 Because every animal matters.

-When a rescued bear arrives at one of our sanctuaries, our responsibility to them may last decades.
+When a rescued bear arrives at one of our sanctuaries, our responsibility to them can last 30+ years.

-Your donation helps provide sanctuary to bears and other rescued wildlife recovering from the illegal wildlife trade.
+Your donation helps provide a safe home to bears and other rescued wildlife recovering from the illegal wildlife trade.

 Help give them the second chance they deserve.